liubrandon/fall_2021/lessons/05_bootcamp_primitive_data_types/05_bootcamp_primitive_data_types.md

 ## More type conversions

-It is often useful to be able to convert a variable of one type to another.
+Now that we've familiarized ourselved with the primitive data types, it would be useful to know how to do convert one data type into another.
 However, this can be a little tricky -- as we saw last time, we can accidentaly lose information when we convert (for example from a float to an integer), so it's good spend some time thinking about how these conversions work.

 ### Finding the data type of a value